RX-78GP02A/leetcode/20 Valid Parentheses.md

 Stack 101.

-Whenever we meet a close bracket, we want to compare it to the last open bracket.
+We want to compare a close bracket to the last open bracket.

-That is why we use stack to store open brackets: first in, last out.
+We use a stack to store open brackets: first in, last out.

-And since there is only bracket characters, the last open bracket happens to be the last character.

 ```javascript
 /**